ray-project/ray/doc/source/rllib/rllib-offline.rst

         },
     )

-With the code above you would enable :ref:`Ray Data <data>` to start up to ``4`` parallel :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` actors that can post-process your data for training.
+With the preceding code you would enable :ref:`Ray Data <data>` to start up to ``4`` parallel :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` actors that can post-process your data for training.

 .. note:: :ref:`Ray Data <data>` dynamically adjusts its read operations based on the parallelism of your **Post-Processing (Pre-Learner)** layer.
 It scales read operations up or down depending on the backpressure
     in the **Post-Processing (Pre-Learner)** stage.
 This means the throughput of your entire streaming pipeline is determined by the performance of the downstream tasks and the resources allocated to the
     **Reading Operations** layer (see :ref:`How to tune reading operations <how-to-tune-reading-operations>`).
-However, due to the overhead associated with scaling reading operations up or down, backpressure - and in severe cases, object spilling or Out-Of-Memory (OOM) errors - cannot always be entirely avoided.
+However, due to the overhead associated with scaling reading operations up or down, backpressure - and in severe cases, object spilling or Out-Of-Memory (OOM) errors - can't always be entirely avoided.

 You can also enable autoscaling in your **Post-Processing (PreLearner)** by providing an interval instead of a straight number: